-Nonattorney adviser means an individual who is not an attorney or lawyer, but who is familiar with the facts of the case and has been selected by the student or student's parent/guardian/educational rights holder to provide assistance at the hearing.
+Nonattorney adviser means an individual who is not an attorney or lawyer, but who is familiar with the facts of the case and has been selected by the student or student's parent/guardian to provide assistance at the hearing.

 - 6. The right to inspect and obtain copies of all documents to be used at the hearing - 7.
-The opportunity to confront and question all witnesses who testify at the hearing

-8. The opportunity to question all evidence presented and to present oral and documentary evidence on the student's behalf, including witnesses
+The opportunity to confront and question all witnesses who testify at the hearing - 8.
+The opportunity to question all evidence presented and to present oral and documentary evidence on the student's behalf, including witnesses

-Additional Notice of Expulsion Hearing for Foster Youth and Students Experiencing Homelessness
+Additional Notice of Expulsion Hearing for Foster Youth and Homeless Students

-If the student facing expulsion is a foster student or student of Native American descent, the Superintendent or designee shall also send notice of the hearing to the foster youth's' educational rights holder, attorney, and county social worker, or the student of Native American descent's tribal social worker and, if applicable, county social worker, at least 10 calendar days prior to the hearing.
+If the student facing expulsion is a foster student, the Superintendent or designee shall also send notice of the hearing to the student's attorney and a representative of an appropriate child welfare agency at least 10 days prior to the hearing.

-If the student facing expulsion is a student experiencing homelessness, the Superintendent or designee shall also send notice of the hearing to the district liaison for students experiencing homelessness at least 10 days prior to the hearing.
+If the student facing expulsion is a homeless student, the Superintendent or designee shall also send notice of the hearing to the district liaison for homeless students at least 10 days prior to the hearing.